 13. Are grant recipients required to submit a final evaluation?

-Yes, all grant recipients are required to submit both 6 month and final evaluation reports.
-A copy of the evaluation forms will be included in your grant award packet.
-You may also download a copy of the evaluation forms on the TFEC Web site.
+Yes, all grant recipients are required to submit both 6 month and final evaluation reports; however, beginning with 2014 grantees, a written 6 Month evaluation will not be required.
+Instead the Program Officer will check-in with each grantee at the 6 Month mark informally via e-mail.
+A copy of the required evaluation form(s) will be included in your grant award packet.
+You may also download a copy of the evaluation form(s) on the TFEC Web site.
 In addition, grantees are asked to keep foundation staff updated on any changes to the funded projects by contacting the Program Officer.

-14. How does The Foundation measure a project’s success?
+14. How does TFEC measure a project’s success?

-The Foundation recognizes and embraces the shift of accountability to challenge organizations to document the outcomes of grant projects.
+TFEC recognizes and embraces the shift of accountability to challenge organizations to document the outcomes of grant projects.
 We use a Program Logic Model which is one of the forms that must be completed and included in your grant application.
 In addition, we provide resources for how to measure outcomes in the grantmaking section of our Web site.
-The Foundation frequently conducts scheduled site visits to supplement the information outlined in grant evaluations relative to the attainment of outcomes.
+TFEC frequently conducts scheduled site visits to supplement the information outlined in grant evaluations relative to the attainment of outcomes.

 General information concerning TFEC’s grant categories and structure